 The term “Donohue Trap” has come to refer to an inanimate object that is capable of outsmarting a wingsuiter (but which doesn’t do any real, lasting harm).
 Objects as diverse as rose bushes, trees, smoke grenades and ring sights have all proven worthy opponents to Skwrl, who is Northeast Bird School’s photographer, logistics guy, and Wile E. Coyote stunt double.
 Skwrl has completed more than 1000 skydives, of which more than 800 were wingsuit jumps.
 These days, he hardly ever takes his wingsuit off.
 (We’ve been meaning to talk to him about that – these things need to be washed once in a while…) He loves to document the enthusiasm and excitement experienced by new wingsuiters, so check if he’s available to tag along on your first flight.
 He also enjoys night jumps and pyrotechnics jumps – sometimes, at the same time!

 Experts warn not to stare at Matt Veno for too long, as people have been known to go blind from his sheer awesomeness.
 As a result, we have fewer pictures of the website of Matt than some of the other Northeast Bird School members (we’re concerned about your safety, after all).
 Matt is a Skydive University coach who can provide coaching for experienced wingsuiters – with a focus on safety.
 Matt has also developed “Birds Without Wings”, NEBS’ program for experienced skydivers with 50 to 200 skydives under their belt who want to prepare themselves for the world of wingsuitng.
-Matt’s more than 500 skydives are split roughly evenly between wingsuiting and other skydiving disciplines.
+Matt has more than 800 skydives, of which 500+ are wingsuiting.
 When he’s not in a wingsuit, Matt is an avid skier and hiker.
 Matt also captured many of the ground and aerial photographs that you’ll find throughout the NEBS website, and, along with Andreea Olea, helps to maintain the northeastbirdschool.org website.